What is the impact of coronavirus on currency pairs?

 Create an account to trade forex today.
 You’ll be able to go long or short, and trade 24 hours a day – with high liquidity and constant opportunities on a wide range of forex pairs.

-We also offer a range of other markets including 17,000 shares, plus a range of indices, commodities, cryptos and more.
+We also offer a range of other markets including 17,000 shares, plus a range of indices, commodities and more.

-1Based on revenue excluding forex (published financial statements, June 2020).
+1Based on revenue excluding FX (published financial statements, October 2021).

 2Excludes the hours from 10pm Friday to 8am Saturday (UK time).